alvropena/kakeiboo/README.md

 # Kakeiboo

-An app build by @alvropena using Expo and React Native.

-To run the app in your own backend, you need to create your own database of Supabase.
+An app inspired by Kakeibo, a Japanese method of recording daily expenses.

 ## Setup

 ### Clone the repository

 ```bash